jamie0725/DLNLP-Project/README.md

 ### Dataset
-The dataset for we use can be found [here](https://cogcomp.seas.upenn.edu/Data/QA/QC/).
+The dataset we use can be found [here](https://cogcomp.seas.upenn.edu/Data/QA/QC/).

 ### Prerequisites